blacklightpy/vaultofknowledge/06. Collected Knowledge/Shell.md

 A shell is a program with which we can interface with a program.
 It refers to the main executable file of a program, to which we can pass commands.
 We interact with the shell using a user interface (UI).

 > [!NOTE]
-> A shell provides a UI - CLI, TUI or GUI.
+> A shell is a program that provides a UI - CLI, TUI or GUI.

 e.g: GNU Bash is a shell, and GNOME Terminal is a terminal emulator that provides a command line UI (CLI) e.g: Windows Command Prompt is a shell, and Windows Console Host is a terminal emulator that provides a CLI